We're here to help

 In an ideal world, you wouldn’t have to think about any of this stuff.
 Your music teaching career would be one of endless harmony, with not a duff chord to be heard.

 But this is real life, where mistakes are made, things get broken or stolen, and accidents happen.
-And if you ever find yourself at the sharp end of a claim, you’ll find having the right insurance invaluable.
+And if you ever find yourself at the sharp end of a claim, you’ll find having the right music teachers' insurance invaluable.
 It’ll take care of both the process and the costs, and keep you conducting business as usual.

 Image used under license from Adobe Stock